matthewmoscou/Emo/README.md

 Genome size estimate for emo_jellyfish_24mer.histo: 1477061969 bp.
 ```

 The final estimate was 1.47 Gb.
-This is a slightly lower genome size estimate as compared to flow cytometry of propidium iodide-stained nuclei, of which this accession was found to have 2C = ~2.0 pg = ~2.0 Gb)
+This is a slightly lower genome size estimate as compared to flow cytometry of propidium iodide-stained nuclei, of which this accession was found to have 2C = ~2.0 pg = ~2.0 Gb).
+This needs to be run again in order to take into account the heterozygosity of the genome.

 #### KmerGenie
 `KmerGenie` 1.7048 was used to characterize the *k*-mer distribution based on several *k* and to identify an optimal *k* for genome assembly.
 The file `list_files` was simply the FASTQ files for all Illumina sequencing data.
 Code was downloaded from [KmerGenie](http://kmergenie.bx.psu.edu/).